-The amendments are effective for transactions for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2022.
-The Credit Union has not yet determined the impact of these amendments on its consolidated financial statements.
+The amendments are effective for annual periods beginning on or after January 1, 2023.
+The Credit Union does not expect these amendments to have a material impact on its consolidated financial statements.

 IAS 16 Property, Plant, and Equipment

 Amendments to IAS 16, issued in May 2020, prohibit an entity from deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be available for use.
 Instead, the proceeds from selling such items, and the costs of producing those items, would be recognized in profit or loss.